matteobecchi/timeseries_analysis/README.md

 6. Finally, the fit with the best score is chosen.
 If only one of the two converged, that one is chosen.
 If none of the fits converges, the iterative procedure stops, returning a warning message.

 ## Aknowledgements
 The comments in the code wouldn't have been possible without the help of ChatGPT.
+Thanks also to Andrew Tarzia for all the help with the code formatting and documentation.